El Yunque: From the North Side to the South Side & Back

 Hiking North on Road 191

 Upon leaving the cool shade of the river, we headed off toward Road 191 North.
-With the picnic pavilions behind us, we turned toward the left side of the parking lot and walked around the locked gate.
-Road 191 is an asphalt road (and in the full sun) for a short while, then it quickly deteriorates to a foot path.
+With the picnic pavilions behind us, we turned toward the left side of the parking lot and walked.
+Road 191 was/is an asphalt road (and in the full sun) for a short while, then it quickly deteriorates to a foot path.
 It is really just a tiny path made through the brush.

 The trail (if you could call it that) is muddy, wet, and full of bushes with stickers.
 But don’t give up hope.
 This tiny, rough path continues for less than a ½ mile, with a few places where you need to climb a little up and down little streams and washed-out areas.
 But once you get passed the slide area, you get back on the asphalt road and it is easy, almost flat, walking.
 What a breeze that was after the little path!